Jidanur/Discussion-Forum-app/README.md

 The forum will start off as an Android application but has the basis and framework to be extended into other forms of consumption and usage such as a web page or desktop application.
 Since the forum provides a public API other users are also free to create their own applications or plug-ins using the API to connect to our back end.

-Features (Priority, Time Estimate):
-    - User Account Creation (high, 3 days)
-    - User authentication (high, 3 days)
-    - Topic, and discussion creation (high, 4 days)
-    - Commenting/respond to posts (high, 4 days)
-    - UI [ Login/Sign up view, CRUD view, List/Detail view ] (high, 6 days)
-    - Custom profiles (Profile picture, Username, Bio) (medium, 5 days)
-    - Add an image to a post (medium, 3 days)
-    - Make a poll as a post (low, 7 days)
-    - Reaction/Like/Dislike button (low, 2 days)
-    - Follow a topic (low, 3 days)
-    - Favorite a discussion (low, 3 days)

-User stories:

-    - “As a user I need to be able to create a new discussion within a topic”
-    - “As a user I need to be able to view other people's discussions.
-    - “As a user I need to be able to comment on someone’s discussion”
-    - “As a user I need to be able to create an account for myself with a unique username and password to ensure my account is safe and distinguishable from others.”
-    - “As a user I want to be able to create a new topic so I as well as others can create and comment on discussions relating to that topic.”
-    - “As a user, I saw an interesting topic and I really liked one comment under that topic, so I can click to agree with that comment.”